gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 {{< tdopen >}}

 Continued studying triangular lattice.
-Found the B.Z. and I.B.Z. (with corners Γ, Μ, and Κ), and showed that it has C6v symmetry (which has 2 two-dim. irreduc. representations).
+Found the B.Z. and I.B.Z. (with corners Γ, Μ, and Κ), and showed that it has C{{< sub "6v" >}} symmetry (which has 2 two-dim. irreduc. representations).
 Showed that this B.Z. is more circular than B.Z. of sq. lattice, which makes it easier to have a gap (for rods, index contrast must be only 1.3:1 to get a TM gap).

 Showed that, in both sq. and tri. lattices, M point is a standing wave pattern along the next-nearest neighbor direction(s).
-Showed that K point has 2nd-nearest-neighbor periodicity and C3v symmetry.
+Showed that K point has 2nd-nearest-neighbor periodicity and C{{< sub "3v" >}} symmetry.

 Showed TM/TE band diagram for tri. lattice of holes, which has complete TM+TE gap.
 Explained why first TM bands are doubly degenerate at Κ.

 Discussed point defect modes in a square lattice, formed by changing the radius of a single rod.
 Plotted localized mode frequencies vs. rod radius.
 Explained why reducing rod radius pushes up monopole mode from lower band at M, and increasing rod radius pulls down doubly-degenerate dipoles modes from upper band at X, and then pulls down more modes.
-Related the defect modes to the irreducible representations of the C4v symmetry group.
+Related the defect modes to the irreducible representations of the C{{< sub "4v" >}} symmetry group.

 {{< tdclose >}}